vil/H4X-Tools/readme.md

 1. Make sure you have [python](https://www.python.org/downloads/) installed.

+2. Download H4XTools from the [releases](https://github.com/HerraVp/H4X-Tools/releases) section.

-2. Run setup.sh/setup.bat depending on your OS.
+3. Run setup.sh/setup.bat depending on your OS.

 To update the tool, run update.sh if you are on Linux.